ptsiampas/pve-cloud-init-builder/README.md

 Helper scripts for building reusable Proxmox cloud-init templates from upstream cloud images.
 The tooling keeps local cloud images up to date, assembles a merged cloud-init snippet (including user accounts), and drives `qm` to create or refresh templates with consistent settings.

+## Todo Items
+- [ ] Consider forking this repository for public consumption

 ## What This Project Does

 - Downloads the latest cloud images defined in `conf/cloud-init.conf`, verifying them against published checksums (`sync-cloud-images.py`).